Optimal Estimation of Simultaneous Signals Using Absolute Inner Product with Applications to Integrative Genomics: Discussion

-In addition to the estimation problem, it is also of interest to conduct hypothesis testing or construct confidence intervals for $T$-score.
+In light of our genetic applications, it is also natural and interesting to consider parameter spaces where $\theta$ and $\mu$ are both sparse in themselves.
+Specifically, assuming triple sparsity of $\theta$, $\mu$ and $\{\theta_i\mu_i\}_{i=1}^n$, interesting phase transitions might exist, where the minimax rates and the optimal estimators could be different from those reported in the current paper.
+In addition to the estimation problems, it is also of interest to conduct hypothesis testing or construct confidence intervals for $T$-score.
 These problems can be technically challenging due to the non-smooth functional.
-Moreover, the polynomial approximation technique adopted in the current work may introduce extra complexities to the higher-order asymptotic analysis.
-We leave these problems for future investigations.
+We leave these important problems for future investigations.

 14pt { \bf Supplementary Materials}